-The Dialogue Institute hosted and facilitated a special full-day training on "Peace through Dialogue" for staff from the Global Peace Foundation (GPF) in October.
+The Dialogue Institute hosted and facilitated a special full-day training on "Peace through Dialogue" for staff from the Global Peace Foundation (GPF) in October of 2016.
 The customized training, focusing on dialogue, the "global ethic" and human rights, was led by Dialogue Institute (DI) Executive Director Rebecca Mays, and Founder/President Leonard Swidler, and designed to help GPF staff prepare for their upcoming Global Peace Convention 2017 in Manila, Philippines.

 "I found this workshop to be extremely valuable.
 The ten (Dialogue) Principles are brilliant, and I can see that they would stimulate a fantastic discussion in any group anywhere; if adhered to, these principles can be a key to unlock tangled relationships and foster peace," said Gail Hambleton, director of GPF's Global Peace Interfaith Division.